How we rank, verify, and disclose.

 How verification works

-Every listing carries a verification record showing the register it was checked against and the date of the last check.
-We update on the following cadence:
+Every listing carries a verification record showing the register it was checked against and the date of that check.
+Honest current state at launch:

 My Aged Care register